bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 ### Adding the SSL add-on

-To add the SSL addon simply provide the paths to the files provided by the certificate authority using the respective parameters of the addon.add command.
+To add the SSL add-on simply provide the paths to the files provided by the certificate authority using the respective parameters of the addon.add command.
  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon.add ssl.host --cert path/to/CERT_FILE --key path/to/KEY_FILE --chain path/to/CHAIN_FILE
  ~~~

-In order to check the status of the addon you can do the following.
+In order to check the status of the add-on you can do the following.
  ~~~
  $ cctrlapp APP_NAME/DEP_NAME addon ssl.host
  Addon                    : ssl.host